The three crosses

 Fixed

-Path of growth and integration (“discipleship”)
+Path of Growth and integration (conscious develolment or “discipleship”)

 Active, conscious engagement with growth